UMich-BipedLab/cassie_alip_mpc/README.md

 1. `codegen_alip_mpc`
     - Contains MATLAB and CasADi code that was used to formulate and code-generate the foot placement planner for C++.
 2. `cpp_alip_mpc`
-    - CMake workspace used to build and run foot placement executable
+    - CMake workspace used to build and run foot placement executable.
 3. `external_packages`
-    - Contains CasADi packages
+    - Contains CasADi packages.
 4.  `matlab_alip_mpc`
     - Contains MATLAB/Simulink files used for simulating the controller in Simscape Mechanics and building the Simulink RealTime controller.
 5.  `media`
-    - Miscellaneous images and files for this readme
+    - Miscellaneous images and files for this readme.
 ### Requirements
 * Hardware
   * Windows 10 Computer